andrea-taverna/lagrangian_example/Readme.md

 applied to "power plant scheduling problem" a.k.a. the Unit Commitment Problem (UCP).

 The code has been used to produce content for some of my talks.
+See slides deck [ATaverna_DLI_2022.pdf](https://github.com/andrea-taverna/lagrangian_example/blob/master/ATaverna_DLI_2022.pdf) for the
+[talk](https://talks.codemotion.com/operations-research-the-scalable-ai-for-?view=true) at
-See pdf `ATaverna_DLI_2022.pdf` for the [talk](https://talks.codemotion.com/operations-research-the-scalable-ai-for-?view=true) at DeepLearning Italia / Codemotion Italy in 2022 (audio in Italian).
+DeepLearning Italia / Codemotion Italy in 2022 (audio in Italian).